DPSS ePolicy

 What changed?

-This release includes additional guidance to staff for providing equal and meaningful access to individuals with disabilities to DPSS programs and services.
+This release provides additional guidance to all staff including Departmentof Public Social Services (DPSS) contractors and vendors for providing equal and meaningful access to customers with disabilities to the DPSS programs and services.

 Policy